ctozzi/docs/docs/docs/developers/development/dialogs/toggle/index.md

     Indicates if field should be checked by default.
 Default: “false”.

 - **checkedValue** - `string`
-    Define what value will be saved in JCR if checkbox is checked.
+    Defines what value will be saved in JCR if the checkbox is checked.
 Default: “true” String

 - **uncheckedValue** - `string`
-Define what value will be saved in JCR if checkbox is NOT checked.
+    Defines what value will be saved in JCR if the checkbox is NOT checked.
 Default: “false” String

 - **description** - `string`
-Display description value as a tooltip
+    Displays description value as a tooltip

 ## Example